Organocerium chemistry: Alkyl derivatives

-The solution structure of organocerium reagents remains unclear, although there is agreement that it depends heavily on the manner in which it is prepared.
-In particular, those derived from organolithium reagents likely are believed to form something similar to a 'true' organocerium structure, "R-CeCl2," while those derived from Grignard reagents are more appropriately characterized as -ate complexes of the form "R-MgX•CeCl3".
+Although they are described as RCeCl2, their structures are far more complex.
 Furthermore, the solvent seems to alter the solution structure of the complex, with differences noted between reagents prepared in diethyl ether and tetrahydrofuran.
 There is evidence that the parent chloride forms a polymeric species in THF solution, of the form [Ce(μ-Cl)2(H2O)(THF)2]n, but whether this type of polymer exists once the organometallic reagent is formed is unknown.